-HCCF Awards over $112,000 in Community Grants through the Choose Henry Flex Fund
+HCCF Awards over $267,000 in Community Grants through the Choose Henry Fund

-The Henry County Community Foundation (HCCF) board of directors awarded $112,473.50 to 24 organizations serving Henry County residents on September 24, 2019.
+The Henry County Community Foundation (HCCF) board of directors awarded $267,046 to 42 organizations serving Henry County residents during its spring and fall grant cycles for 2020.
 The purpose of these grants is to assist local nonprofits to promote and support social services, arts and culture, health and recreation, civic affairs, and the educational needs of Henry County residents.

 The grants were made out of the Choose Henry Fund, formerly the Unrestricted Fund for Community Grants, which was established by generous donors across Henry County to help address local needs and enhance our community.
 Every dollar donated to the Choose Henry Fund makes a difference.
 The needs in the county are always changing, making the Choose Henry Fund an essential part of our community.

 The following grants awarded through the Choose Henry Fund are:

 Beautify Knightstown: $2,296 to help promote the Makers Market.

 Cardinal Greenways: $2,500 for trail care and maintenance.